ietishaa/Medicare-Fraud-Detection/README.md

    - Explore the data and visualize distributions and correlations.

 2. **Model Building and Evaluation:**
     - Open `model_building.ipynb` in Jupyter Notebook or any compatible environment.
    - Execute the cells to build and evaluate the logistic regression model.
    - Adjust model parameters and threshold values as needed.

+4. **Visualization with Power BI:**
+   - Open Power BI Desktop.
+   - Connect to the preprocessed dataset or import the CSV file generated from the preprocessing step.
+   - Design interactive visualizations to explore the Medicare claims data and detected fraud patterns.

 ## Results
 - The Medicare Fraud Detection System achieves high performance with an Area Under ROC Curve of 1.0000 and an accuracy of 0.9984 on the test data.
 - The logistic regression model effectively identifies potentially fraudulent Medicare claims.